Podcast: Play in new window | Download

 Comparison

-First, letโs talk about how comparison is deeply imbedded in our DNA and how our brainโs drive to survive is not serving us in this arena.ย
+First, let’s talk about how comparison is deeply imbedded in our DNA and how our brain’s drive to survive is not serving us in this arena.

-We have been comparing ourselves to others since we were cavewomen.
-Comparing ourselves to others is normal human behavior and is rooted in our deep need for survival.
 Former cavewoman Susie had to look at her cavewoman friend Sally and compare herself to her speed and physicality.
 She needed to know that if they were both being chased by a tiger, could she outrun Sally or was she better off climbing a tree?
-We would look at our cave neighbors and wonder how they got their campfire to burn for so much longer than ours so that we could learn and keep our familyโs warm and alive.
 Our brain has been deeply wired to compare in an effort to keep us alive and to survive.
-That is it’s job.
-Only problem is our brain hasnโt evolved.
-It hasnโt gotten the message that nowadays we donโt need to run from tigers or keep our families alive in the tundra.
+That was its job.
+Only problem is our brain hasn’t evolved.
+It hasn’t gotten the message that nowadays we don’t need to run from tigers or keep our families alive in the tundra.

-And so, we get on Facebookโฆwe see a picture of a friend with her husband, her well coiffed kidsโฆmaybe even an adorable dog for goodness sake and our brain is off and running.
-From that one picture, our brain can make up this whole story about their life.
-Our brains are story making machines.
-They can take one picture and make a whole movie out of it.
 If this were me looking at the Facebook picture, my brain could go to imagining her husband putting his hand on her lower back while asking how her day went.
 My brain would imagine her kids doing their chores without nagging and maybe even voluntarily flossing their teeth!
-My brain may go so far as to imagine how her mother probably calls once a week to remind her how awesome she is and how proud she is that sheโs her mom.
+I may go so far as to imagine how her mother probably calls once a week to remind her how awesome she is and how proud she is that she’s her mom.
 Do you see how outrageous this is?
-From one picture!ย Yet this is what we do warriors!ย
+From one picture!
+Yet this is what we do warriors!

 We look at their life or their circumstance through a very narrow, photo-shopped lens and use it to feel badly about ourselves.
-This is not helpful and is why there are studies done on what is called Facebook depression,ย studies done on the connection between comparison and feeling despair.ย
+This is not helpful and is why there are studies done on what is called Facebook depression, studies done on the connection between comparison and feeling despair.

 Judgement